- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 Including and excluding null values

 Also, if you need to know the last valid values of a parameter, excluding null values, you can explicitly specify this in the same expression language when writing functions and calculations.
 For example, you created an automated calculation in Navixy IoT Logic.
-With the help of the Monitor tool and the storage of valid values, you can understand how your calculations work and affect the data flow without checking it on the recipient's party.
+With the help of Data stream analyzer and the storage of valid values, you can understand how your calculations work and affect the data flow without checking it on the recipient's party.

 Higher performance thanks to fast data access